AdobeDocs/mobile-services.it-IT/help/android/messaging-main/push-messaging/push-messaging.md

 >[!TIP]
 >
->Se l'app è già configurata per utilizzare i messaggi tramite Firebase Cloud Messaging (FCM), alcuni dei passaggi seguenti potrebbero essere già stati completati.
+>If your app is already set up to use messaging through Firebase Cloud Messaging (FCM), some of the following steps might already be completed.

 1. Verify that the `ADBMobileConfig.json` file contains the required settings for push messaging.